IanHo2019/DID_Handbook/README.md

 ```
 Here I use the estimator in [de Chaisemartin & D'Haultfoeuille (2022)](https://arxiv.org/abs/2007.04267) because I want to estimate dynamic effects.
 Something noteworthy is that I use the long-difference placebos to do the placebo test; the dynamic effects are estimated using the long-difference DID estimator, so using long-difference placebos is a correct comparison.
 By contrast, the first-difference placebo estimators are DIDs across consecutive time periods; if `firstdiff_placebo` is added here, the graph produced to illustrate dynamic treatment effects will be meaningless (i.e., not comparable).
 A related discussion can be found [here](https://www.statalist.org/forums/forum/general-stata-discussion/general/1599964-graph-for-the-dynamic-treatment-effect-using-did_multiplegt-package).

-I personally don't like the graphs produced automatically by `did_multiplegt`, and sadly, the `graphoptions( )` option is not flexible as I expect.
+I personally dislike the graphs produced automatically by `did_multiplegt`, and sadly, the `graphoptions( )` option is not flexible as I expect.
 Therefore, I choose to withdraw and store the estimates in matrices.
 Then, the `event_plot` command can be used to create graphs.
 The process of creating graphs is very similar to what I did in applying [Sun & Abraham (2021)](https://doi.org/10.1016/j.jeconom.2020.09.006)'s estimator.
 My four-panel figure can be seen [here](./Figure/CD_DIDl_Trade_Destruction.pdf).

 Coding for **imputation estimation** in DID is:
 ```stata